 Understanding which instance type to use for certain applications requires an understanding of how much compute and memory that specific application is using.
 Once you have that information, you can provision the optimal instance type and number of instances for your particular workload.

 Right sizing also allows companies to get the most out of RI purchases.
 Once you determine the ideal configuration for your instances, you can purchase Reserved Instances to reduce costs further.
 You don’t want to make a long-term commitment before you’ve determined the efficient building-block instance size for your project.

-The disadvantage of relying on right-sizing as a cost management strategy is that it works best for workloads with relatively stable traffic.
+The disadvantage of relying on right sizing as a cost management strategy is that it works best for workloads with relatively stable traffic.
 If you’re handling a workload with wildly varying needs, right sizing is difficult and RI purchases invariably lead to underutilization as well as the risk of failure if your traffic spikes over the amount you’ve reserved.

 Autoscaling is another strategy to ensure your cloud resource provisioning matches your actual usage as closely as possible.
 Contrary to some expectations, AWS Auto Scaling is not an out-of-the-box feature.
 It’s something you have to actively manage and configure.
 In doing so, you can configure the rules to autoscale to specific types of instances and combine On-Demand Instances and Spot Instances.
 However, autoscaling doesn’t offer the cost advantages of Reserved Instances but is a better way to manage fluctuating workloads.

 Right sizing and autoscaling are not an either/or proposition.
 Managing EC2 workloads at scale will likely involve a mixture of both strategies.
-This would involve identifying your ‘baseline’ workload — or the minimum amount of resources the organization will need to have working 24 hours a day.
+This would involve identifying your “baseline” workload — or the minimum amount of resources the organization will need to have working 24 hours a day.
 Those resources should be provisioned using RI purchases and right sizing.
 Anything on top of that can be managed using autoscaling groups that specify which types of instances to add, under specific scenarios.

-Starting in the fall of 2018, it became possible to combine Reserved Instances, Spot Instances, and On-Demand Instances in a single autoscaling group that is distributed over several availability zones.
+You can combine Reserved Instances, Spot Instances, and On-Demand Instances in a single autoscaling group that is distributed over several availability zones.
 This makes it possible to get the lowest cost by allowing you to determine, in advance, what percentage of scaling needs should be met with On-Demand and Spot Instances.
-You can also provide a prioritized list of what AWS EC2 instance types should scale to when adding On-Demand instances so that you can optimize performance even during traffic spikes.
+You can also provide a prioritized list of what AWS EC2 Instance types should scale to when adding On-Demand Instances so that you can optimize performance even during traffic spikes.
 Part of this is done using the AWS EC2 Fleet tool, which makes it possible to integrate allocation strategies into your autoscaling systems, as well as to manage all of your capacity (RIs, On-Demand, and Spot) holistically.